Skip to Content

 Colesbourne Park

-Located halfway between Cheltenham and Cirencester, Colesbourne Park has been described as ‘England’s greatest snowdrop garden’ and is one of the best-known places to see snowdrops in the Cotswolds.
-The estate boasts over 350 varieties of snowdrop which are spread over ten acres of traditional country garden, and are opened up to the public each January/February.
+Located just south of Cheltenham, Colesbourne Park has been described as ‘England’s greatest snowdrop garden’ and is one of the most popular places to see snowdrops in Gloucestershire.
+The estate boasts over 350 varieties of snowdrop spread over ten acres of traditional country garden.
+It opens to the public during special snowdrop open days in January and February.

 Colesbourne Park has been home to the Elwes family for centuries, and Henry John Elwes started the snowdrop collection when he discovered a new species – christened Galanthus Elwesii – in Turkey in 1874.
 Since then the family have kept adding to the collection and have created their own hybrid snowdrop species, meaning a real mix of shapes, sizes and colours on display.